 Momentum-driving leaders fuel change.
-In the Study respondents criticise lipservice leaders who talked compellingly of change but don’t change their own behaviours, and butterfly leaders who move too quickly on to the next change initiative.
-By contrast the leaders they most admire observably demonstrate 7C hallmarks of Growth Drivers.
+Research respondents criticised lipservice leaders who talked compellingly of change but don’t change their own behaviours, and butterfly leaders who move too quickly on to the next change initiative.
+By contrast the leaders they most admire observably demonstrate 7C hallmarks.

 Beneath The Growth Code and the 7C Hallmarks lie specific practices shared by leading companies.

 Organisational practices like ruthless silo-busting across functions and geographies, to create teams made up of people from different functions, oriented around specific customer experience goals.
 Companies like PERNOD RICARD, RECKITT BENCKISER AND NATIONWIDE all use silo-busting team approaches.
 Some form temporary teams, some form permanent teams, and, in the case of RECKITT BENCKISER it’s about physically sitting teams together as category teams made up of all the functions involved like marketing, shopper, sales, and finance.